“Why is the fag following you? Oh my God, don’t tell me he has a crush on you! That’s hilarious!”

 I snapped out of my wonder and ran after him.

-It was harder to hate Deon when no one tried to trip me whenever I walked to class.
-No one shoved me around, and no one stole my things.
-By the end of the day, when I walked through the parking lot with Deon, I had no new bruises, and I felt better than in weeks.
-I was still sick, but I wasn’t coughing my lungs out.
+It was getting harder to hate Deon as the day went by.
+No one tried to trip me.
+No one shoved me around.
+No one stole my things.
+No one was barking slurs at me.
+By the end of the day, as I walked through the parking lot with Deon, I had no new bruises, and I felt better than in weeks.
+I was still sick, yes, but I wasn’t coughing my lungs out anymore.

-I had to admit that a day without getting constantly bullied had been quite nice.
+I had to admit, a day without getting constantly bullied had been… quite nice.

 “I’ll take you home,” Deon said when he suddenly stopped.